-Thames Water, as a responsible authority under the UK Environmental Assessment of Plans and Programmes Regulations 2004, determined that its WRMP24 falls within the scope of the SEA Regulations.
-Thames Water must also ensure the rdWRMP24 meets the requirements of the Habitats Regulations Assessment (HRA) and Water Framework Directive (WFD) and related national regulations before adoption.
+Regulations.
+Thames Water must also ensure the WRMP24 meets the requirements of the Habitats Regulations Assessment (HRA) and Water Framework Directive (WFD) and related national regulations before adoption.

-This SEA Environmental Report is therefore supported by the findings of the HRA and WFD assessments carried out on the rdWRMP24.
+This SEA Environmental Report is therefore supported by the findings of the HRA and WFD assessments carried out on the WRMP24.
 The detailed findings of these assessments are provided in accompanying HRA and WFD assessment reports.

 In the context of water resources planning, SEA identifies the likely significant environmental effects of the various measures, both individually and in-combination, required to provide a reliable and resilient water supply service to Thames Water's customers.
-These effects can then be used to help define the preferred programme of schemes to meet this objective, and which together form the rdWRMP24.
+These effects can then be used to help define the preferred programme of schemes to meet this objective, and which together form the WRMP24.
 Biodiversity Net Gain (BNG) and Natural Capital Assessments (NCAs) have also been undertaken.

-The SEA process was used by Thames Water to help inform a final decision on the most appropriate programme of measures to include in the rdWRMP24.
+The SEA process was used by Thames Water to help inform a final decision on the most appropriate programme of measures to include in the WRMP24.